Ford files a patent for an autonomous police car

 Google experiments in local news with an app called Bulletin

-If the fourth season of Black Mirror didn’t throughly freak you out, buckle up!
+If the fourth season of Black Mirror didn’t thoroughly freak you out, buckle up!

 Ford has filed for a patent on an autonomous police car.
 While patent filings don’t always come to fruition, the mere fact that this idea is in development is mildly unnerving.